 There are two handy features to mention here.
-First, the stepped gauge in the reusable filter indicates the fill line for coffee grounds, according to the number of cups.
-No specific measuring scoop required, use any spoon close to hand.
+First, the stepped gauge in the reusable filter indicates the fill line for coffee grounds according to the number of cups.
+No specific measuring scoop is required - use any spoon close to hand.
 Secondly, I appreciated the extra ‘on/off’ switch at the front of the machine, which was easier to reach than the side one once I had pushed the coffee machine back under the shelf unit.

-If I had anything to gripe about with this machine, it would have to be speed, or rather its lack of speed.
+If I had anything to gripe about with this machine, it would have to be speed or, rather, its lack of speed.
 The official stat is 10 minutes to make a 12-cup carafe, but that is for the regular brew strength.
-I preferred to use the Bold brew strength option and my stopwatch found it took nearly five minutes to make one mug, and a tedious 18.35 minutes to fill the full carafe.
-Three beeps lets you know the coffee is done.
+I preferred to use the Bold brew strength option, and my stopwatch found it took nearly five minutes to make one mug and a tedious 18.35 minutes to fill the full carafe.
+Three beeps let you know the coffee is done.
 My Sound Meter rated it at a very mild 44 decibels, which is similar to a quiet office environment or library and about the norm for filter machines.

 This slowness is almost certainly deliberate; filter coffee aficionados will tell you the drip process cannot be rushed, or the coffee will end up tasting like dishwater.
-And KitchenAid has built in a rather nifty ‘pause and pour’ feature, which allows you to grab a quick mug of coffee before the full cycle has completed.
-It is achieved via a special valve that temporarily stops the coffee pouring into the jug (but not the coffee making process).
-You have 25 seconds to get the jug back under the brew basket before it overflows but it only takes about four seconds to pour a mug of coffee so there’s no stress involved.
+KitchenAid has built-in a rather nifty ‘pause and pour’ feature, which allows you to grab a quick mug of coffee before the full cycle has completed.
+It is achieved via a special valve that temporarily stops the coffee pouring into the jug (but not the coffee-making process).
+You have 25 seconds to get the jug back under the brew basket before it overflows, but it only takes about four seconds to pour a mug of coffee, so there’s no stress involved.

 Another cool, or rather hot, feature is the hotplate temperature adjustment and timer.
 The hotplate is set to ‘high’ by default but it’s easy to switch to low heat with one button press.
-You might like to do this if you drink your coffee black so don’t need it to be stored too hot.
-You can also set the timer on the hotplate, in 10-minute increments up to 40 minutes, to save energy.
+You might like to do this if you drink your coffee black, so you don’t need it to be stored too hot.
+You can also set the timer on the hotplate in 10-minute increments up to 40 minutes to save energy.

 KitchenAid 5KCM1209 Drip Coffee Maker: Taste test

 As mentioned, the slow brewing of the KitchenAid Drip Coffee Maker is no bad thing.
-Pour over coffee experts recommend a ‘bloom time’ is included in the process, which essentially means pouring a little hot water onto the grounds and leaving for 30-40 seconds before slowly continuing the pour over (or drip) process.
+Pour-over coffee experts recommend a ‘bloom time’, which is included in the process, which essentially means pouring a little hot water onto the grounds and leaving for 30-40 seconds before slowly continuing the pour over (or drip) process.
 Coffee nerds believe this allows the carbon dioxide to escape, or bloom, from the grounds, ensuring full flavor extraction.
-The eye-wateringly-slow start up and drip through of the KitchenAid coffee maker supports this process and the end results cannot be denied.
-The coffee produced is rich, aromatic and not in the least bit dishwatery – proving the best things come to those who wait!
+The eye-wateringly slow start-up and drip-through of the KitchenAid coffee maker supports this process, and the end results cannot be denied.
+The coffee produced is rich, aromatic, and not in the least bit dishwatery – proving the best things come to those who wait!

 Should I buy the KitchenAid KCM1208 Drip Coffee Maker?